jeanCarloMachado/htmlLimitations/tcc.md

 -->
 #Bibliografia

-Reference 3 é uma ótima fonte de explicação de como tecnologias relacionadas ao assunto funcionam.
+Referência 3 é uma ótima fonte de explicação de como tecnologias relacionadas ao assunto funcionam.
 *The total development time and cost of HTML5 based appliction is 67% lesser than native application development which shows the cost effectiveness of HTML5 based appplication*

-Reference 2 é uma ótimo trabalho para pegar ideias sobre como escrever as coisas.
+Referência 2 é uma ótimo trabalho para pegar ideias sobre como escrever as coisas.

 *When designing a game it is important to be conscious of the player's perspective, as well as the flexibility it allows the developer.*

-Reference 7 is  a good font from feature detection systems.
+Referência 7 is  a good font from feature detection systems.

 HTML5: A blessing or a curse
 http://www.develop-online.net/tools-and-tech/html5-a-blessing-or-a-curse/0117393